 Under this heading come the practical shop problems.
 The problems which will follow should be drawn to any desired scale by the student, developed, and bent from stiff cardboard to prove the accuracy of the pattern.
 If the student cannot use the small brake in the shop and test his patterns cut from metal, he can use the dull blade of a table knife, over which the bends can be made, when using cardboard patterns.
-This at once proves interesting and instructive.
-Should there be any problem which is not clear, he should write at once for further information; or, should any problem arise on which he desires information, the School will inform him which problem in his textbooks contains similar principles, or will prepare such a problem for him.
+This at once proves interesting and instructive not only from the purely manipulation standpoint but also from the fact that, in this manner, a check on the accuracy of one's work will be obtained.
+While the problems selected cannot possibly cover the whole field, they have been chosen with care so as to illustrate sufficiently the basic principles involved.